How Checkers Was Solved

 All of which set the table for the 1994 matchup in Boston.

-In the runup, Chinook had played Derek Oldbury and trounced him.
+In the run-up, Chinook had played Derek Oldbury and trounced him.
 Shortly thereafter, Oldbury died.
 “Chinook plays Oldbury.
 Chinook beats Oldbury.
 Oldbury dies,” Tinsley joked with Schaeffer.
 “He must have died of Chinookitis!”

 Schaeffer was not amused.
 He was a young man programming computers to play an old man’s game.
 The best players were dying off.
 And it was, in the eyes of some in the checkers world, a bit untoward for this guy with his fancy machines and code to come around beating up on the frail masters.